firefly-iii/docs/docs/docs/how-to/firefly-iii/finances/budgets.md

 ![Create a budget](../../../images/how-to/firefly-iii/finances/create-budget.png)

+## Changing the date range

+The date range for budgets is tied to your view range, and you can change that in Preferences > Layout.

 ## Basic budgets

 Once you have a few budgets, you can link them to your expenses when you create a transaction.
 See also, [how to organize transactions](transactions.md).